Bat Template Fine Motor Activity

 Some uppercase cursive letters are not used as often as their lowercase counterpart.

-When kids learn to write their name in cursive and become proficient at their cursive signature the uppercase letter is just part of the motor plan becomes natural and a personal part of a personal style.
+When kids learn to write their name in cursive and become proficient at their cursive signature the uppercase letter is just part of the writing motor plan becomes natural and a personal part of a personal style.

 There are many uppercase cursive letters that can easily be forgotten simply because they are not used very often!